Sempris/SPA-exercises/README.md

 All exercises from SPA module at DCI:

-- 25.10.21: Toggle items by clicking on a button (+Bootstrap).
+- 25.10.21: Toggle items by clicking on a button (Vanila JS, Bootstrap).
 - 26.10.21: